 - 1. Applied Arts (1 semester) May be chosen from Business, Family and Consumer Science, Technology and Engineering, Technology Center of DuPage - 2.
 Communication (8 semesters) - a.
 Seven semesters of English - b.
-One semester of Speech, Theatre, or Acting (for two semesters) - 3.
+One semester of Speech, Theatre, or Acting - 3.
 A program of Consumer Education instruction (1 semester).